leonard-weininger/broadcasting-algorithm/README.md

 ### Optional Flags

 - `--verbose` - print detailed runtime statistics to `std::cerr`
-- `--only-rounds` - only print the number of rounds `r`, no protocol
+- `--no-output` - the computed protocol is not printed

 ---